 One way to both scale up capacity and reduce waste is to implement Intermediate Bulk Container (IBC)-based production lines.
 Affordable, flexible and available in a variety of sizes, Matcon IBCs are used to handle any type of powder or solid particle materials efficiently and cleanly.
 They greatly reduce waste from dust since they are dust-tight, which further significantly reduces the potential for cross-contamination.

-What’s more, by using IBCs to move product between processing steps, each stage can be operated in an autonomous fashion at its optimum rate.
-As the full system is 'closed' at all times and product is contained within the IBC, it is possible to handle multiple different recipes at the same time without the risk of cross-over.
+What’s more, by using IBCs to move products between processing steps, each stage can be operated in an autonomous fashion at its optimum rate.
+As the full system is 'closed' at all times and the product is contained within the IBC, it is possible to handle multiple different recipes at the same time without the risk of cross-over.
 Thereby offering full production flexibility.